BrandonG99/BrandonG99/README.md

 <div align="center">

-# Hey, I’m Brandon Guard 👋
+# Hey, my name is Brandon 👋

 I’m a **Front-End Developer** with a passion for all things tech 👨🏻‍💻